Courses and Credits

 This course covers the fundamentals of Buddhism and more advanced explorations of Mahayana psychology, philosophy, and ethics.

-This course allows students to explore a particular Tibetan Studies related topic and ends with a major paper.
-Forrest Tobey and the local staff supervise the research.
+This course allows students to explore a particular Tibetan Studies-related topic and ends with a major paper.
+Kari Kalve and the local staff supervise the research.